Channel Dependence, Limited Lookback Windows, and the Simplicity of Datasets: How Biased is Time Series Forecasting?: Results

 \subsection{Granger Causality for Evaluation of Channel Correlations}

-Based on the findings from the previous section, which showed that multivariate models do not consistently outperform univariate ones on the \emph{standard datasets}, we turn to a statistical evaluation of channel correlations across a broader set of datasets.
-Our goal is to identify benchmarks where inter-channel dependencies exist, potentially finding datasets and evaluation setup where multivariate models are needed.
+Building on previous findings that multivariate models do not consistently outperform univariate models on standard datasets, we perform a statistical analysis of channel correlations across both \emph{standard datasets} and \emph{ODE datasets} to determine where inter-channel dependencies exist and multivariate models might be necessary.

-Although the full test results are presented in the appendix, we focus here on a representative comparison between the \emph{ODE datasets} and the \emph{standard datasets}, to highlight key patterns.
-We conduct Granger causality tests using three different lag values: 30, 96, and 192.
-These lags correspond to different lookback window sizes used in the autoregressive models underlying the tests.
-To further analyze channel dependence across a broad range of time series domains, we computed Granger causality values for 41 real-world datasets from the extensive Monash Time Series Forecasting Archive \cite{godahewa2021monash}.
-These results, calculated for lag values of 7, 30, 96, and 192, are provided in the appendix.
-Throughout this section, we use the terms \emph{lag} and \emph{lookback window} interchangeably.

-Varying the lag allows us to analyze how inter-channel correlations evolve with different temporal resolutions.
-We can see the F-scores and the percentage of pairs of channels that exhibits granger causality in~\Cref{tab:fscore_results}.
-For both metrics, the higher values indicate higher correlation in the datasets.
-As seen in the table, the \emph{ODE datasets} exhibit significantly higher F-scores and pass rates across all lag values, strongly indicating the presence of meaningful inter-channel dependencies.
-On contrary, the \emph{standard datasets} show considerably weaker correlations, with average F-scores dropping below 1.0 for ETTm2 dataset at the highest lag.

-These findings align with our earlier empirical observations: univariate models often match or outperform multivariate models on the \emph{standard datasets} due to weak inter-channel coupling.
-Moreover, we observe that increasing the lag generally reduces the measured correlation for both dataset types.
-This effect is particularly pronounced for the standard datasets, suggesting that longer lookback windows benefit more univariate models than multivariate ones, since the former cannot leverage strong inter-channel signals.
+We compare both benchmarks using Granger causality tests with lags (lookback windows) of 30, 96, and 192.
+F-scores and percentages of channel pairs showing causality (i.e. $H_{0}$ rejected) are reported in~\Cref{tab:fscore_results}, with higher values indicating stronger correlations. \emph{The ODE datasets} show significantly stronger inter-channel dependencies with higher F-scores and $H_{0}$ rejection at all lags, while standard datasets have much weaker correlations, with some F-scores dropping below 1.0 at higher lags.
+This supports and explains earlier observations where univariate models often match or outperform multivariate ones on standard datasets due to weak coupling.

-In contrast, the \emph{ODE datasets} show much stronger correlations at longer lags, e.g., average F-scores of 88.5 (lag 96) and 35.29 (lag 192), compared to 1.40 and 1.23 for the \emph{standard datasets}.
-These results support using the \emph{ODE datasets} as a valuable testbed for evaluating models under strong cross-channel dynamics.
+Increasing lag generally reduces correlations in both dataset types, especially for standard datasets, suggesting longer lookback windows favor univariate models that do not use cross-channel signals.
+In contrast, \emph{ODE datasets} maintain strong correlations even at longer lags (F-scores of 88.5 at lag 96 and 35.29 at lag 192), supporting their use as testbeds for models handling strong cross-channel dynamics.